Data Centers in Anniston

 Natural Disaster Risk

-Anniston has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 44.00 out of 100 as of September 2025.
-The primary risks are atmospheric and geological, not coastal.
-Key hazards include tornadoes, severe wind, hail, lightning, and earthquakes.
-The area's inland location shields it from direct threats like hurricanes and coastal flooding, enhancing its value as a secure site for data infrastructure.
+Anniston has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 44.00 as of September 2025.
+The location avoids direct coastal threats like hurricanes and flooding that affect other parts of the Southeast.